ktijssen/kubegarden/README.md

 # 🪴 Kubegarden

-	⁠A lightweight, local Kubernetes development playground using k3d or kind.
+	⁠A lightweight, local Kubernetes development playground using k3d, kind or talos.

 Kubegarden is a developer-friendly environment designed for quick and easy setup of local Kubernetes clusters.
 It integrates popular tools like ArgoCD, Ingress-NGINX, and more to provide a seamless platform for testing Kubernetes configurations and deploying cloud-native applications.